acmdas/das_fieldstones/morefieldstones2020.md

 ## Suffering
 Friday, 05 June 2020

 “My argument with so much of psychoanalysis, is the preconception that suffering is a mistake, or a sign of weakness, or a sign even of illness.
 When in fact, possibly the greatest truths we know, have come out of people’s suffering.
-The problem is not to undo suffering, or to wipe it off the face of the earth, but to make it inform our lives, instead of trying to ‘cure’ ourselves of it constantly, and avoid it, and avoid anything but that lobotomized sense of what they call ‘happiness’x.
+The problem is not to undo suffering, or to wipe it off the face of the earth, but to make it inform our lives, instead of trying to ‘cure’ ourselves of it constantly, and avoid it, and avoid anything but that lobotomized sense of what they call ‘happiness’.
 There’s too much of an attempt, it seems to me, to think in terms of controlling man, rather than freeing him—of defining him, rather than letting him go!
 It’s part of the whole ideology of this age, which is power-mad!”—Arthur Miller

 ## Success
 Friday, 05 June 2020